Jorge-G-P/IHC_HE_GenAI/README.md

 ### 1.2.
 Objectives <a name="12_objectives"></a>

+The main purpose of this project is to elaborate a method in which the more scarce IHC images can be

+In order to achieve it, a pipeline

-The main purpose of this project is to demonstrate the potential solution to the problem of insufficiency data volume in the medical domain.
-The proposed solution consists of using GANs for synthetic medical data augmentation for improving a CNN-based classifier's performance.
-To tackle this task, it can be further broken down into the following sub-objectives:
+To tackle this task, it haas been further broken down into the following sub-objectives:
 - Explore, clean and process the data that will be used for training and evaluating the implemented Deep Neural Networks.
 - Research, develop, implement and train a classifier model.
 This classifier will be based on a scaled up CNN whose function will be to detect malign dermathological lesions from the different augmented images.
 - Perform classifier performance tests.
 In order to establish a solid base evaluation model to compare with, there wil be necessary to undertake several experiments for fine tuning appropriately the model to our data.